EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 # coap_pubsub Profile {#profile}

-This profile uses {{I-D.palombini-ace-key-groupcomm}}, which expands the ACE framework.
-This document specifies which exact parameters from {{I-D.palombini-ace-key-groupcomm}} have to be used, and the values for each parameter.
+This profile uses {{I-D.ietf-ace-key-groupcomm}}, which expands the ACE framework.
+This document specifies which exact parameters from {{I-D.ietf-ace-key-groupcomm}} have to be used, and the values for each parameter.

-The Publisher and the Subscriber map to the Client in {{I-D.palombini-ace-key-groupcomm}}, the AS2 maps to the AS and to the KDC, the Broker maps to the Dispatcher.
+The Publisher and the Subscriber map to the Client in {{I-D.ietf-ace-key-groupcomm}}, the AS2 maps to the AS and to the KDC, the Broker maps to the Dispatcher.

 Note that both publishers and subscribers use the same profile, called "coap_pubsub".